ImMnan/Helm-crane-k8s/README.md

     # if secret is not enabled, please enter the AUTH_TOKEN below directly.
     token:  "MY_SAMPLE_TOKEN-shfowh243owijoidh243o2nosIOIJONo2414"
 ```
-Change the `enable` to `yes` and this will automatically inherit the AUTH_TOKEN values from the secret user provide in the following values.
+Change the `enable` to `yes` and this will automatically inherit the AUTH_TOKEN values from the secret user provided in the following values.
 Make sure the cluster/namespace has the secret applied in the following format:
 ```YAML
 apiVersion: v1
 kind: Secret